Trade guide

 Gear and tools in one bucket

 Wire, breakers, and devices are job materials that belong in cost of goods.
 A bender, meter, or thermal camera is a tool expense or fixed asset.
 Combine them and your job margins and your depreciation are both off.
+Every month.

 Apprentice labor not costed to jobs